 Recommended by: Maja, Away with Maja

-The Peak District National Park is the oldest national park in the UK, and one of the best places to visit in the Midlands.
+The Peak District National Park is the oldest national park in the UK – and one of the absolute highlights of the Midlands.
 This is a great destination for outdoor adventures: hiking, camping, cycling, rock climbing, and more!

-The Peak District is home to some picturesque and charming villages like Castleton, Bakewell, and Eyam.
-There’s also stunning scenery like Curbar Edge, the Roaches, and the Dragon’s Back (Chrome Hill and Parkhouse Hill).
+The Peak District is home to some picturesque and charming villages like Castleton and Bakewell (more on those below).
+There’s also stunning scenery to discover, like Curbar Edge, the Roaches, and the Dragon’s Back (Chrome Hill and Parkhouse Hill).

-Chatsworth Hall and Haddon Hall are two magnificent stately homes if you’d prefer history to outdoor adventures.
-Having a car is the best way to get around, although there are some train connections and a local bus network should you be visiting by public transportation.
+Having a car is the best way to get around, although there are some train connections and a local bus network, so it’s possible to explore by public transportation.

 RECOMMENDED TOUR: Derbyshire and Peak District Day Trip from Manchester